History of Forest Hill Cemetery

 1868 - March - Legislation by the Ohio General Assembly allowed to the purchase of land by two parties for the use a cemetery.

-1868 - April - A joint pruchase of ninety-four and 47 hundreds acres of land by Washington Township and the City of Piqua from Jacob Schmidlapp for a sum of $14,512.50.
+1868 - April - A joint purchase of ninety-four and 47 hundred acres of land by Washington Township and the City of Piqua from Jacob Schmidlapp for a sum of $14,512.50.

 1868 - The creation of Forest Hill Union Cemetery.

-1868 - November - First offical burial - Sarah Barnett
+1868 - November - First official burial - Sarah Barnett

-1880 - April - Additional land pruchased from Jacob Schmidlapp
+1880 - April - Additional land purchased from Jacob Schmidlapp

 1903 - New office building and chapel discussed